YTV (Canadian TV channel): Branding history

-Former logo for the channel, used from 1993 to 2000.
-Although this logo was discontinued in 2000, it would still be used as the channel's "de facto" logo until 2007, the "in stereo" bug until 2005, and the YTV Jr. logo until 2002, as well as the sign of the channel's transmitter building until 2010.

-One of the many creature logos used from 2000 to 2006.
-This logotype would altered in 2003, along with addition of five new creatures.

 Initially, YTV utilized computer-generated graphics in their network IDs, which were normally set against different sky backgrounds that changed depending on the time of day.
 The channel also started using various slogans ("The Spirit of Youth", "Young as You Are!", "The Youth Channel" and "Canada's Youth Channel") to promote and reflect their youth demographic at the time.

 Over the years, the channel continued to revise their branding and promotional material.
-In 1993, a number of different on-air logos were taken effect, which features the logo's text placed atop of random objects.
-One logo variant used on production credits (and presumably the "official" logo) features an arrangement of the logo's text placed on a red screen of a stylized purple TV set.
+The visual identity of many variants began in August 1993 and is best described as the bridge between the 1991 and 1994 logos.
+It introduced many of the backgrounds that would be popularized with the 1994 logo and features the logo's text placed atop of random objects.
+One logo variant used on production credits features an arrangement of the logo's text placed on a red screen of a stylized purple TV set.
 In 1994, the YTV text was changed, arranged the same way as before, though with an altered design of the TV background and logotype.